manateeit/rools/package-tools/IMPLEMENTATION_SUMMARY.md

 This implementation provides a robust solution for distributing Cline configuration files to projects in both JavaScript/Node.js and .NET ecosystems.
 The packages are designed to be easy to use, maintain, and update, with a focus on preserving local modifications and providing clear documentation.
 The included GitHub Actions workflows further streamline the development and release process, ensuring consistent builds and automated publishing for both production and development environments.

-The key improvement in this implementation is that the NPM package now extracts files directly from the repository root, ensuring that the latest configuration files are always used.
-This eliminates the need to maintain duplicate copies of the configuration files in the package directory.
+## Recent Updates

+### NPM Package Implementation Changes

+We've updated the NPM package implementation to address the following requirements:

+1. The package now bundles the `.clinerules-*` files and `.roo` directory from the repository root
+2. When the package is consumed, it extracts these files to the root of the consuming project, overwriting existing files

+Key changes include:

+- Updated package.json to include the configuration files in the published package
+- Added a prepare script to copy the configuration files from the repository root to the package directory before publishing
+- Modified the extract-config.js script to copy files from the package directory instead of the repository root
+- See the detailed [Implementation Plan](./IMPLEMENTATION_PLAN.md) for more information